 An application for an exemption from all or part of a course must be submitted to the Board of Examiners in writing, stating the reasons for the exemption request, together with any documentary evidence.
 The student must attach the recommendation of the examiner concerned to the application.

 Article 18 Official date of an exemption

 The official date of an exemption will be the date on which the Board of Examiners grants the exemption.

-Master's thesis project
+Master thesis

-Article 23 Composition of assessment committee Master's thesis project
+Article 23 Composition of assessment committee Master thesis